Linux Technology for the New Year: eBPF

-In the year to come, we will start to see a change in the Linux kernel architecture, as a new component, eBPF, starts taking over more monitoring, security and networking duties from individual kernel modules.
+In the year to come, we will start to see a change in the Linux kernel architecture, as a new component, eBPF (Extended Berkeley Packet Filter), starts taking over more monitoring, security and networking duties from individual kernel modules.

 A virtual machine for the Linux kernel, eBPF could set the stage for advanced, low-overhead tracing inside the kernel itself, offering insight into I/O and file system latency, CPU usage by process, stack tracing and other metrics useful for debugging.
-It could also play a role in system security, potentially offering a way to thwart DDOS attacks, to monitor for intrusion detection, and even replace IPtables.
+It could also play a role in system security, potentially offering a way to thwart DDOS attacks, to monitor for intrusion detection, and even replace IPtables as a way to enforce firewalls.
 It also offers a cleaner alternative to installing drivers.

 “In the future, you will see a lot more eBPF programs instead of kernel modules,” said Netflix Kernel and Performance Engineer Brendan Gregg, at the All Things Open conference held in Raleigh, North Carolina in October.
 “You’ll start to see a lot more surprising stuff written in eBPF.”
 It is a step towards moving Linux to the microkernel model, where more functionality is defined and run in the user-space, rather than kernel space.